-But they are also young.
-They are still learning.
-They also don’t care about much.
+A hard thing is they also don’t care about much.
 You can’t “take a privilege away” from a pre-toddler.

 With this age, still offer distraction and redirection.
 You also want to introduce substitution.

 So your logical consequences here are that the child is not allowed to continue doing what she is doing and/or she is required to do what you told her to.

-You might also have some sort of a “time-out.”
+You might need to have some sort of a “time-out.”
 I did something like this with the highchair.
-I was unable to physically prevent her from pulling dishes out, so I put her in the high chair.
+I was unable to physically prevent McKenna from pulling dishes out, so I put her in the high chair.

-Make it clear she needs to listen.
+Make it clear she needs to listen to you.
 But don’t think keeping the toy away for a week is going to make any more of a statement than keeping it away for an hour or until the next nap is over.
 Her memory is not that strong and she doesn’t care that much.

 Toddler: 18 months up to age 3

 If your child is closer to the 18 month mark, stick with the pre-toddler recommendations.
 If your child is close to three, consider the preschooler recommendations to see if those are appropriate for your individual child.

 For the younger toddler, one of the most precious things to her is the ability to move around on her own.
 If she won’t obey, and you carry her instead of letting her walk, that is one of the most devastating things in her world right now.

 Have it be long enough to make an impact, but not so long that she forgets about it.
 Then it is like a great gift when she gets it back (kind of like when you find money in your pocket.
-You feel like you suddenly have more money…but in reality you don’t).
+You feel like you suddenly have more money…but in reality, you don’t).

 If she is playing with toys and you tell her it is time to clean up and she says no, then perhaps a loss of those toys is appropriate.